jeongho9413/coding-test-solutions/README.md

-# Coding Test Soluitons
+# Coding Test Solutions

 * This repo contains my solutions to coding interviews from [**LeetCode**](https://leetcode.com/problemset/), [**AtCoder**](https://kenkoooo.com/atcoder/#/table/), and [**Programmers**](https://school.programmers.co.kr/learn/challenges?order=recent).
-* Basic implementations of common data structures and algorithms (DSA).
+* It includes implementations of common data structures and algorithms (DSA) as well as advanced algorithms.
-* This repo is a work in progress and updated regulary.
+* This repo is a work in progress and updated regularly.